Building Performance

 Bachelor of Science in Building Performance (BSBP)

-A distinguishing objective of the BSBP degree program is our strong focus on industry-ready applied high performance building, development, documentation, and project management skills.
-In recognition of the advanced curriculum and practicum completed by program graduates, the College of the Canyons Bachelor of Science in Building Performance degree has earned the Zero Energy Design Designation (ZEDD) as selected by the U.S. Department of Energy.
+In recognition of the advanced curriculum and practicum completed by program graduates, the College of the Canyons Bachelor of Science in Building Performance degree has earned the Zero Energy Design Designation granted by the U.S. Department of Energy.

-How To Apply Sign up for Info Session
+How To Apply Sign up for Info Sessions

 What will I learn and what courses do I need to complete?

-The Building Performance major helps students develop a multidisciplinary understanding of the challenges being confronted by the field of sustainable design and construction to provide resilient built environments in response to the effects of global warming and climate change.
+The Building Performance major available through the COC Architecture program helps students develop a multidisciplinary understanding of sustainable design and construction in response to the effects of global warming and climate change.
 Students who complete the BSBP program will:

 - Examine the effects of environmental factors and resource consumption on the performance of building projects using a variety of analytical and simulation methodologies.